Joystream/joystream/testnets/acropolis/specification/runtime/migration-module.md

 ### Description

-Pre block execution code which actually performs migration and initilization under suitable conditions, namely
+Pre-block execution code which actually performs migration and initialization under suitable conditions, namely

 - `SpecVersion` is not set, which would possibly be the case from genesis
 - `SpecVersion` is less than the runtime [spec version](../README.md#runtime-version)